shreymahendru/n-app/README.md

 }
 ```

 `showLoadingScreen` is a method that shows a loading screen.
-It is useful while starting an asynchronous call where you don't want the user interacting with the DOM while the wait.
+It is useful while starting an asynchronous call where you want to prevent any user interaction.

 ```typescript
 showLoadingScreen(): void;
 ```

-`hideLoadingScreen` is a method that hides the loading screen; it should be used sequentially after `showLoadingScreen`.
-This method is useful when called after an asynchronous call.
+`hideLoadingScreen` is a method that hides the loading screen.

 ```typescript
 hideLoadingScreen(): void;